-Business entities in Uganda
+Business entities in Uganda in 2023

 The main law controlling business set-up and incorporation in Uganda is the Companies Act 2012.
 Healy Consultants will assist our Clients with incorporating the optimal corporate structure for their Uganda company.
 There are several ways of doing business in Uganda, the most common being to set up an LLC.
 Alternatively, foreign companies can also incorporate a PLC or a branch.
 Representative offices do not exist in Uganda.